Arduino-IRremote/Arduino-IRremote/README.md

 ## RAM usage of different protocols
 The `RAW_BUFFER_LENGTH` determines the length of the **byte buffer** where the received IR timing data is stored before decoding.<br/>
 **100** is sufficient for standard protocols **up to 48 bits**, with 1 bit consisting of one mark and space.
-We always require additional 4 btes, 1 byte for initial gap, 2 bytes for header and 1 byte for stop bit.
+We always require additional 4 bytes, 1 byte for initial gap, 2 bytes for header and 1 byte for stop bit.
 - **48** bit protocols are PANASONIC, KASEIKYO, SAMSUNG48, RC6.
 - **32** bit protocols like NEC, SAMSUNG, WHYNTER, SONY(20), LG(28) require a **buffer length of 68**.
 - **16** bit protocols like BOSEWAVE, DENON, FAST, JVC, LEGO_PF, RC5, SONY(12 or 15) require a **buffer length of 36**.